 where $\sigma^j_i$ is the shift value for the $i$th input to the $j$th affine layer.

-Typically a IAF alternates affine layers with \emph{permutation layers}, using order reversing or random permutations.
+IAFs typically alternate between affine layers and \emph{permutation layers}, using order reversing or random permutations.
 Such layers have Jacobians with absolute determinant 1.
-Therefore the log density calculation is unchanged (interpreting $j$ in \eqref{eq:IAFdensity} to index the $j$th \emph{affine layer} not the $j$th layer of any type).
+Thus the log-density calculation is unchanged (interpreting $j$ in \eqref{eq:IAFdensity} to index the $j$th \emph{affine layer} not the $j$th layer of any type).
 The supplement (Section G.1) details methods to restrict the output of a IAF e.g.~to ensure all $x_i$s are positive.

-We may wish to restrict the output of a IAF.
-To do so a final bijection can be added.
-For example to ensure all $x_i$s are positive, an elementwise softplus transformation can be applied.
-This requires adding an extra term to $\log q(x)$.
-See Appendix \ref{sec:LVextra} for details.

-IAFs are flexible and, for small $T$, allow fast sampling and fast calculation of a sample's log density.
+IAFs are flexible and, for small $T$, allow fast sampling and calculation of a sample's log-density.
 However they are expensive for large $T$ as large neural networks are needed to map between length $T$ sequences.